Utility maximization under endogenous pricing: Introduction

 The remainder of the paper is organized as follows.
-Section \ref{sec:mod} presents a model setup under permanent market impact where hedging is represented in terms of $g$-expectations.
-Solutions of the expected utility maximization are characterized by FBSDEs in Section \ref{sec:FBSDE}.
-Existence results are discussed in Section \ref{se:existence}.
-Some explicit examples are given in Section \ref{se:complete}.
+Section \ref{sec:mod} outlines a model with permanent market impact, depicting hedging through $g$-expectations.
+We specify key assumptions validating our results and our expected utility maximization problem under permanent market impacts.
+Solutions are characterized by FBSDEs in Section \ref{sec:FBSDE}.
+FBSDE existence results are derived in Section \ref{se:existence}.
 The connection to BSPDEs is studied in Section \ref{se:BSPDE}.
-Extra technical results are reported in the appendix.
+The results on regularity necessary for the existence of a solution of the BSPDEs together with examples in complete markets are presented in Section \ref{se:Regu}.
+The main proofs and extra technical results are reported in the appendix.
+Section \ref{sec: conclusion} concludes.